Samuel Ingham Merrill

-History
+Early life and education

 Merrill was born in Buffalo, New York, on November 15, 1856, son of Jerome Bonaparte Merrill and Jane Hughes.
 He was educated in the public schools of Buffalo and took employment with a Buffalo grain dealer.

 Due to his younger brother's health issues, Merrill accompanied his brother and their mother to California for treatment, arriving in Oakland on September 11, 1876.
 In 1888, he married Sarah DeEtta Dearborn in East Oakland.
 They had three children: Grace Edith (Jensen), Charles Arthur, and Wallace Dearborn.

+Career

 In 1876, Merrill began his own grocery business, but soon took employment with San Francisco bankers and brokers, Haley and Hopkins, becoming manager in 1878, and later becoming an officer in several corporations owned by Mark Hopkins.

-Southern California
+Move to Southern California

 In late 1881, Merrill moved his business interests to Los Angeles, forming first the Merrill and Babcock Hardware company, then the Percival and Merrill Iron Company.
-In 1885 he bought out a book and stationary business calling it Merrill and Cook, which became the largest business selling school supplies in Southern California.
+In 1885 he bought out a book and stationery business calling it Merrill and Cook, which became the largest business selling school supplies in Southern California.
 In 1891, Merrill sold out to Cook and entered the oil and gas business.
 In the following ten years, the Merrill Oil Company is said to have been probably the largest business of its kind in the world, with tank wagons serving thousands of customers in an estimated 20 towns and hamlets.

 In 1901 he turned to iron and steel, organizing with other businessmen the California Industrial Company, capitalized at $2,500,000.
 Frederick Hastings Rindge served as president.
 Merrill served as director and general manager until becoming president in 1908.
 He was also a director of the Western Gas Engine Company.
 In 1908, he was one of five delegates from the L.A.
 Chamber of Commerce to visit Japan.